When you think “cheesecake,” there’s a good chance you picture some platonic ideal of a creamy, smooth, ivory dessert.

 Below, a breakdown of the most common cheesecake types in all their glory.

 Since it’s probably the most popular and beloved kind of cheesecake (at least by name), let’s start with New York cheesecake.
-We have an entire article devoted to it here, but in summary, New York cheesecake is ultra dense and rich, firm yet creamy, and relies on lots of cream cheese for tang and texture, bolstered by heavy cream, eggs, and sugar.
+In general, New York cheesecake is ultra-dense and rich, firm yet creamy, and relies on lots of cream cheese for tang and texture, bolstered by heavy cream, eggs, and sugar.

-Eastern European Jewish immigrants brought the dessert to America, so it’s no surprise that’s it’s sometimes also known as Jewish cheesecake, and often found in Jewish bakeries and delis.
+As for where the delicious NYC classic came from, Eastern European Jewish immigrants brought the dessert to America.
+That’s why it’s sometimes also known as Jewish cheesecake, and is often found in Jewish bakeries and delis.

 Both styles most often have a graham cracker or cookie crumb crust, although sometimes there’s a thin sponge cake base instead.
 But if you call any old cheesecake “New York” cheesecake, you’re playing fast and loose with culinary definitions, and potentially with hearts (and stomachs) too.

-Mascarpone in cheesecakes yields a result quite similar to cream cheese, but the more distinct Italian take uses ricotta (as did ancient Roman recipes for cheesecake, which also included honey, and often, bay leaves).
+Mascarpone in cheesecakes yields a result similar to cream cheese, but the more distinct Italian take uses ricotta (as did ancient Roman recipes for cheesecake, which also included honey and, often, bay leaves).
 Ricotta cheesecakes are drier and a bit less creamy, even a little granular.